plotzing/plotzing/README.md

 For repeated-measures data, you may also set an ID variable using the the command **`setanimationid=`** and specify the name of the ID variable in your dataframe (not currently available for bar plots).
 Setting an ID variable ensures that the movement of each individual datapoint correctly reflects the changes associated with each individual subject.
 You can adjust the size of your animation in pixels using the commands **`setanimationheight=`** and **`setanimationwidth`**= .

 **_Keep in mind, however, that animated graphs are still in the very early beta stages, and customization options are somewhat limited.
 Regression lines in scatterplots are not currently supported, animated bar plots cannot yet show individual datapoints or use setanimationid, and line plots cannot be animated.
-To save animations, see the "Saving Graphs and Animations" heading below.
-Also, keep in mind that some axis label bugs have been documented when using the animation feature on Linux operating systems._**
+Also, keep in mind that some axis label bugs have been documented when using the animation feature on Linux operating systems.
+To save animations, see the "Saving Graphs and Animations" heading below._**

 ## **Generating Simple-Slopes Plots**